 There has been a rapid increase in popularity of Python courses at universities and colleges worldwide for the past years, with more and more teachers using Python in their programming courses.
 Thanks to Python’s simplified syntax, rapid prototyping and ease of use, it’s an excellent language to use as an introduction to programming.
 But also more advanced courses in data science, machine learning and scientific computing have adopted Python thanks to its flexibility and modularity - using packages like Numpy or Scipy, to get Matlab- and R-like behaviour, or Jupyter Notebooks for a more scientific approach.

-With an increasing number of students pursuing courses in Python, it has become further important to maintain academic integrity in these assignments.
-Detecting plagiarism is important not just to avoid having duplicated content or ideas from others’ work but also to encourage students to learn, practice and test their own programming skills and submit original content.
-While it is impractical to manually perform plagiarism checks in multiple student submissions, we see that often teachers find the use of separate tools cumbersome.
-Having to manually copy and paste source code and parse results to another tool often only increases an already huge workload of teachers.
-Because of this, checking for plagiarism is often skipped by the teacher because it simply takes too much time.
+With an increasing number of students pursuing courses in Python, it has become further important to maintain academic integrity in the Python source code too.
+Detecting plagiarism is important not just to avoid having plagiarised source code but also to encourage students to learn, practice and test their own programming skills by submitting original content.